ReactPoland/React-Convention-Book/text/505_fullstack_nodejs_falcor_router.md

 $ touch .env
 ```

-... you have created a server/.env file, next step is to put a content into it:
+... you have created a server/.env file, next step is to put a content into it (from this file the node-env-file's will read the enviroment variables when our app will be running):
 ```
 AWS_ACCESS_KEY_ID=_*_*_*_*_ACCESS_KEY_HERE_*_*_*_*_
 AWS_SECRET_ACCESS_KEY=_*_*_*_*_SECRET_KEY_HERE_*_*_*_*_